slow-E/OFMSCreativeTech/README.md

 # START HERE:
 ## Basics:

-#### A. Read through the following web page and answer the following questions.
+#### Read through the following web page and answer the following questions.
 Go to: [Sparkfun Description of Ohm's Law](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law/electricity-basics)
 1. What is Electricity?
 2. What is the formula for Ohm’s Law?